SGT-A35 Nozzle Guide Vane Repair with LPM® Restores Life and Savings

 SGT-A35 (RB211) NGV service Damage Observed.

 LPM® isn’t just a repair; it’s a reconstruction method that outperforms conventional weld repairs.
-It’s fully authorized by OEMs and has been used for over 20 years on aircraft, industrial, and aeroderivative engine components.
+It’s fully authorized by OEMs and has been used for over 20 years on aircraft, industrial, and aeroderivative gas turbine components.

 Step-by-step images of turbine airfoil undergoing Liburdi LPM® repair: surfaces prepped with cooling holes opened, alloy applied to rebuild wall thickness, and final machining restoring cooling holes and geometry to OEM specifications.